IntelLabs/ParallelAccelerator.jl/README.md

 ```

 This `cartesianarray` function is also exported by `ParallelAccelerator` and
 can be directly used by the user.
-Both the above two forms are acceptible
+Both the above two forms are acceptable
-programs, and equivalent in semantics, they both produce a N-dimentional array
+programs, and equivalent in semantics, they both produce a N-dimensional array
 whose element is of `Type`, where `N` is the number of `x`s and `r`s, and
 currently only up-to-3 dimensions are supported.